Produced by Performing Lines

 “One of the finest examples of independent Australian theatre in years.” ★★★★★ – The Guardian

-Vitalstatistix are seeking 100 men to participate in The Second Woman.
-REGISTER HERE to be a part of this extraordinary event.
+Vitalstatistix sought 100 men to participate in The Second Woman.
+Registration has closed.

 Image: Heidrun Lohr